sajjadGG/book-python/database/sqlalchemy/connection-pool.rst

 recycled, and all other pooled connections older than the current time are invalidated, so that the next time they are checked out, they will also be recycled before use.
-This statement is not logged in the SQL echo output, and will not show up in SQLAlchemy's engine logging.
+This statement is not logged in the SQL echo output, and will not show up in SQLAlchemy's engine logging [#sqlalchemyDocPooling]_.

 When pessimistic handling is not employed, as well as when the database is shutdown and/or restarted in the middle of a connection's period of use